Free & Low-Cost Resources for Eating Disorder Help

 National Alliance for Eating Disorders

+Even if you never interact with the Alliance directly, you may benefit from their work.
 Members of the group advocate for better research and funding for eating disorders.
-And the national nonprofit organization also offers educational resources about eating disorders, including blogs and videos.
+The national nonprofit organization also offers educational resources about eating disorders, including blogs and videos.

+The Alliance also offers free weekly support groups led by professional therapists.
 These meetings offer advice on how eating disorders are treated, and therapists also discuss exercises and tools to help with disordered thoughts or behavior.
 Still, the work is more general, as the therapists are meant to help all participants equally rather than provide one-on-one treatment during the meeting.

 You don’t need to pay anything to attend, but you must register.